Fair warning: this race was huge for me and I have thoughts. This recap is slightly epic… settle in…

 Or that I’ll be meeting the second pacer at mile 41.
 That’s great, I think.
 Then I realize I’ll have run over 40 miles at that point (longer than I have ever run at one stretch), and I’ll still have almost 10 miles to go.
 Cue freak-out.

 All that said, I do feel prepared.
 Overall, I’m more relaxed than I would have expected (excepting the occasional freak-outs mentioned above).
-I for sure started to feel better once I started packing and doing all the pre-race stuff – I was taking action and was on familar ground.
+I started to feel better once I started packing and doing all the pre-race stuff – I was taking action and was on familiar ground.

 But I also realize I’m not getting my head around the whole 50 miles thing.